revature-13Aug18-java/code-samples-for-Zachary-Ritchie/README.md

 ## Project 0 - Console Bank App

-Created a Banking app where a user communicates with the app through the console.
+Created a Banking app where a user communicates with the application through the console.

 ## Project 1 - Expense Reimbursement System